How Space Technology Drives Oil & Gas Exploration, Production & Transport

 Applications in the upstream oil and gas segment

-Satellite applications in the oil and gas industry start straight at the upstream stage — often, even before because satellite tech can help identify promising exploration sites by analyzing geological data.
-Usually, this process requires human assistance from professional geologists or an exploration service that analyzes satellite imagery, studies surface pictures and makes educated predictions about the site’s potential for the industry.
+Satellite applications in the oil and gas industry start straight at the upstream stage — often, even before, because satellite tech can help identify promising exploration sites by analyzing geological data.
+Usually, this process requires human assistance from professional geologists or an exploration service that analyzes satellite imagery, studies surface picture,s and makes educated predictions about the site’s potential for the industry.

 To be clear, what is an oil and gas exploration service?
-It can be either a company that provides a full range of services, from collecting satellite imagery in designed areas of interest to submitting a final verdict on the potential of specific sites for the oil and gas industry, or it could be a technological platform that accomplishes some parts of the same process.
+It can be either a company that provides a full range of services, from collecting satellite imagery in designated areas of interest to submitting a final verdict on the potential of specific sites for the oil and gas industry, or it could be a technological platform that accomplishes some parts of the same process.

 More specifically, how are satellite cameras used in the oil and gas industry?
 First, satellites take pictures and transmit them to Earth for analysis.
-In the case of identifying promising sites for the oil and gas industry, the data is sent to geologists who look for specific surface features, i.e., rock formations such as anticlines (upward folds in rock layers) because they often indicate the likelihood of underlying carbon material.
-For this analysis, multispectral and radar imaging is usually enough.
+In the case of identifying promising sites for the oil and gas industry, the data is sent to geologists who look for specific surface features, i.e., rock formations such as anticlines (upward folds in rock layers), because they often indicate the likelihood of underlying carbon material.
+For this analysis, multispectral and radar imaging are usually enough.
 However, it is also possible to use thermal imagery to detect any anomalies because sudden temperature rises in isolated areas can indicate active oil and gas deposits.

 On-site: How are satellite cameras used in the oil and gas industry?